(Tinea Infection; Dermatophyte Infection)

-This type of treatment is used for ringworm of the nails and scalp.
+Pills may be needed for ringworm of the nails and scalp.
 Early treatment for scalp ringworm is important to prevent permanent hair loss.
-A culture or other test may be given to get an accurate diagnosis before beginning this kind of treatment.
 Prescription pills are given for:

-If you developed ringworm from your pet, your pet should be treated as well.
-Check with your pet's veterinarian for treatment procedures.
+If your pet has ringworm they will need to be treated as well.
+Check with your pet's veterinarian for treatment.